 President Biden was sworn into office on Jan.
-20, and in two weeks, he has signed a spate of executive orders, many of which aim to undo his predecessor’s policies.
+20, and he has signed a spate of executive orders since, many of which aim to undo his predecessor’s policies.

-In addition to Tuesday’s trio of orders, the Biden administration has put in place a number of sweeping measures since his first day in office.
-Here’s a look at each executive order organized by the day in which it was signed, and a brief summary of the orders mean.
+Here’s a look at each executive order organized by the day in which it was signed, and a brief summary of what the orders mean.

 Establishment of a family separation task force

 An executive order announced Tuesday will create a task force to reunite children who were separated from their parents at the US-Mexico border under Trump’s “zero tolerance” policy.
 The task force will be chaired by Homeland Security Secretary Alejandro Mayorkas, who was sworn in Tuesday after his nomination was confirmed by the Senate.

 The order will address the possibility of legal status in the United States for separated families and providing mental health services.

 The order will review, though not cancel, a policy that makes asylum-seekers wait in Mexican border cities for hearings in US immigration court.
 Homeland Security will be directed to review the Migrant Protection Protocols policy, known as “Remain in Mexico,” which has left thousands of asylum seekers waiting in dangerous and deplorable conditions on the border.

 Biden also asked for “a phased strategy for the safe and orderly entry into the United States” of those already enrolled who are waiting in Mexico for a judge to decide their cases.

 The order additionally called on US border officials to review a public health order that allows for the expulsion of migrants at the border.
 The Homeland Security secretary, Human and Health Services secretary, and CDC director are “taking steps” to reinstate the reception of arriving migrants “consistent with public health and safety and capacity constraints.”